In Vitro Lung Model Market

 -

-Elimination of animal testing - The growing push for the elimination of animal testing is a key driver of the global in vitro lung model market.
+Elimination of animal testing - The growing push for the elimination of animal testing is a key driver of the in vitro lung model market.
 Regulatory agencies, ethical organizations, and pharmaceutical companies are increasingly advocating for non-animal alternatives that offer improved human relevance and reduce ethical concerns.
 In vitro lung models replicate human respiratory physiology more accurately than animal models, enabling safer and more predictive testing of inhalation therapies, toxins, and airborne agents.

 As public and legislative pressure intensifies, the demand for animal-free testing platforms is expected to accelerate.
 In vitro lung models are being adopted not only for drug development but also for applications in environmental toxicology and industrial safety assessments.
 This transition aligns with global efforts to enhance ethical research practices while improving the translational value preclinical studies.